tdnguyen04/creative-NguyenTri/README.md

 ## Your Web Application Title
 - your hosting link e.g. http://creative-exercise-githubname.glitch.me
-- list which topics/site you chose to do (Canvas, SVG, D3, Web Audio API, Three.js)
+- list which topic/site you chose to do (Canvas, SVG, D3, Web Audio API, Three.js)
 - include a link to the example(s) that you based your code.
 If your code is completely original and not based on an example, mention that.
-- if your code is based on an example, state what changes you made
+- if your code is based on an example, state what changes you made.
+Otherwise describe what your program does.